maxbickett/twentytwentyobjects/README.md

    - **Radius**: Detection range in game units
    - **Filters**: Select which object types to highlight

+### Understanding the Display

+When you activate highlighting:
+- **Labels appear in Morrowind's native tooltip style** - dark background with yellowish text
+- **Thin lines connect labels to objects** when labels need to move to avoid overlap
+- **Important objects (NPCs) get priority** for the best label positions
+- **Every object gets its own label** - no confusing "5 items" groups

+The system intelligently spreads labels out so they don't overlap, while maintaining clear visual connections to their objects.

+### Performance Settings

+The **Performance** tab offers:
+- Quick presets: Potato, Balanced, or Ultra
+- Max labels limit (5-50)
+- Occlusion quality (hide labels behind walls)
+- Update rate control

 ### Tips

-- Use smaller radius values in crowded areas to avoid label clutter
+- **Can't see what a label points to?** Follow the thin connecting line to the object
+- **Too many labels?** Reduce your detection radius or filter object types
+- **Performance issues?** Use the "Potato" preset or disable occlusion checking
-- Create specialized profiles for different situations (e.g., "Alchemy Ingredients" for ingredient hunting)
+- **Finding specific items?** Create custom profiles for different scenarios
-- Combine with OpenMW's view distance settings for best performance
+- **Dense loot pile?** Labels automatically spread out with lines showing what's what
-- Labels automatically hide when objects are behind the camera or off-screen
+- Labels automatically hide when objects are behind walls (with occlusion enabled)

 ## Performance